VarunBarad/varunbarad.github.io/_posts/2020-02-04-dart-extensions-methods.md

 1. Extension methods _don't_ work with the type `dynamic`.
 However they _do_ work with Dart's type inference.
 2. Since extension methods are resolved statically, they're as fast as calling a static function.
+3. Extension methods can't access private members of the class.
-3. If an extension member has a name conflict then you should refer [here](https://dart.dev/guides/language/extension-methods#api-conflicts) for your options.
+4. If an extension member has a name conflict then you should refer [here](https://dart.dev/guides/language/extension-methods#api-conflicts) for your options.
-4. You can define extension methods on classes which take generic type parameters (for example `List<T>`).
+5. You can define extension methods on classes which take generic type parameters (for example `List<T>`).
 Refer [this section](https://dart.dev/guides/language/extension-methods#implementing-generic-extensions) for further details.

 ## Reference